confluence/python-textbok/python_notes/Errors_and_Exceptions.rst

 #.

     #.
-If you are accumulating a number total by multiplication, not addition, you need to initialise the total to ``1``, not ``0``.
-This product will always be zero!
+If you are accumulating a number total by multiplication, not addition, you need to initialise the total to ``1``, not ``0``, otherwise the product will always be zero!
     #.
 The line which adds ``i_sq`` to ``sum_squares`` is not aligned correctly, and will only add the last value of ``i_sq`` after the loop has concluded.
     #.
 The wrong variable is used: at each loop iteration the current number in the range is added to itself and ``nums`` remains unchanged.